nikcorg/wp-plugin-stem/README.md

 }
 ```

-## Settings Fields sanitising and validation
+## Settings Fields Sanitising And Validation

 Each field has separate properties for validation and sanitising to enable general purpose input sanitisers, e.g. string/number/url/date etc, while still retaining the option to have strict field specific validation.